The Canonical Amoebot Model: Algorithms and Concurrency Control: The Canonical Amoebot Model

 An amoebot's functionality is partitioned between a higher-level \textit{application layer} and a lower-level \textit{system layer}.
 Algorithms controlling an amoebot's behavior are designed from the perspective of the application layer.
 The system layer is responsible for an amoebot's core functions and exposes a limited programming interface of \textit{operations} to the application layer that can be used in amoebot algorithms.
 The operations are defined in Section~\ref{subsec:modeloperations} and their organization into algorithms is described in Section~\ref{subsec:modelalgs}.
-Although theoretical models usually abstract away from a system layer, we describe it in detail to justify the interface to the application layer since amoebots are not a standard computing platform.
-In future publications, one may abstract from the system layer and just focus on the interface.
+Throughout, we assume amoebots execute their algorithms \textit{reliably}, without crash or Byzantine faults.\footnote{As we discuss in Section~\ref{sec:discuss}, designing \textit{fault tolerant} algorithms is an important research direction for programmable matter.
+We leave the formalization of different fault models under the canonical amoebot model for future work.} Although theoretical models usually abstract away from a system layer, we describe it in detail to justify the interface to the application layer since amoebots are not a standard computing platform.
+In future publications, one may abstract from the system layer and focus only on the interface.